-Four Winns offers both painted and galvanized trailers with GatorHydeTM protective coating.
+Four Winns offers both painted and galvanized trailers.
 The painted trailer is intended to be used in fresh water and the galvanized trailer in salt/brackish water.

 Four Winns does not recommend the usage of painted trailers for salt/brackish water conditions, as trailer life may be substantially reduced.